21 Savage: 2020–2023: Savage Mode II, Spiral soundtrack, and Her Loss

 On June 23, 2023, Savage appeared as a feature on the remix of Burna Boy's "Sittin' on Top of the World".
 The remix received a nomination for Best Melodic Rap Performance at the 66th Annual Grammy Awards.
 On the same day, Savage appeared as a feature on two tracks from Young Thug's third studio album, Business Is Business: "Wit da Racks" with Travis Scott and Yak Gotti, and "Want Me Dead".
-Just weeks later, Savage appeared as a feature on two tracks from Travis Scott's fourth studio album, Utopia: "Topia Twins" with Rob49 and "Til Further Notice" with James Blake.
+Just weeks later, Savage appeared as a feature on two tracks from Travis Scott's fourth studio album, Utopia: "Topia Twins" with Rob49 and "Til Further Notice" with James Blake and Lauryn Hill.

 Months later, on September 15, 2023, Savage appeared as a feature on "Turks & Caicos" from Rod Wave's fifth studio album, Nostalgia.
-On the same day, he appeared on "Another One of Me" alongside Diddy, The Weeknd, and French Montana.
+On the same day, he appeared on "Another One of Me" alongside Diddy, the Weeknd, and French Montana.
 Just a month later, Savage appeared on Drake's "Calling for You" from his eighth studio album, For All the Dogs.

-2024–present: American Dream
+2024–present: American Dream and What Happened to the Streets?

 On January 8, 2024, 21 Savage announced that a biopic titled American Dream: The 21 Savage Story was coming soon and was set to feature himself, Donald Glover and Caleb McLaughlin as the leads.
-However on January 24, Savage confirmed on Shannon Sharpe's podcast, Club Shay Shay that the movie does not exist and its “trailer” is a parody.
+However, on January 24, Savage confirmed on Shannon Sharpe's podcast, Club Shay Shay that the movie does not exist and its "trailer" is a parody.

 On January 10, 2024, Savage announced his third studio album American Dream.
-On January 12, 2024 the album was released and featured guest appearances from Travis Scott, Young Thug, Doja Cat, Brent Faiyaz, Lil Durk, Summer Walker, Mariah the Scientist, Burna Boy and Metro Boomin.
+On January 12, 2024, the album was released and featured guest appearances from Travis Scott, Young Thug, Doja Cat, Brent Faiyaz, Ye, Lil Durk, Summer Walker, Mariah the Scientist, Burna Boy and Metro Boomin.
 Upon release, the album debuted at number one on the Billboard 200 with 133,000 units, marking Abraham-Joseph's sixth top ten entry and his fourth consecutive album to top the charts.
 American Dream was supported by the singles "Redrum" and "N.H.I.E." with Doja Cat, both of which debuted at number five and nineteen on the Billboard Hot 100, respectively.
 The Travis Scott and Metro Boomin-assisted "Née-Nah" debuted at the number ten position on the chart.
 Burna Boy's single "Sittin' On Top of the World", which features Savage, received a nomination for Best Melodic Rap Performance at the 66th Annual Grammy Awards.
 Burna Boy performed the song at the ceremony on February 4, 2024, alongside 21 Savage and Brandy, whose 1998 single "Top of the World" was heavily sampled in the single.

+On December 7, 2025, 21 Savage began teasing his fourth studio album titled What Happened to the Streets?.
+The album was released on December 12, 2025.
+It featured guest appearances from Young Nudy, Latto, GloRilla, Drake, G Herbo, Metro Boomin, Lil Baby, and Jawan Harris.